inci1kabak/Transfer_learning/README.md

 ##### Fine-tuning:

-The entire model (or most of it) is retrained.
+The entire model is retrained.

 Often used when the source and target tasks are significantly different.